Cynic1254/Block-B-blog/page/index.markdown

     std::vector<Property> properties{};
 };
 ```
-Now the objects we want to store are: Classes, Functions (and methods) and variables (and members) so let's make some classes for those which inherit from Object:
+Now the objects we want to store are Classes, Functions (and methods) and variables (and members) so let's make some classes for those which inherit from Object:
 ```cpp
 struct Variable : public Object {
     std::string type = "int";